yangshuothtf/corpus_relation_classification/README.md

 Label 6 - "may be induced by"

-## Group 3 - these relations are usually between "chemical and drug" and "gene"
+## Group 3 - relations usually between "chemical and drug" and "gene"

 Label 7 - "regulates"